AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   the user to ensure that all values read from an external source are valid.
 The use of an invalid value invalidates any proofs associated with the value.

-* When a warning is issued by GNATprove to alert about a possible soundness issue, as it is the case when using instances of ``Unchecked_Conversion`` or address clauses, supression of warnings should be reviewed (see :ref:`Suppressing Warnings`).

 * As explained in section :ref:`Dealing with Storage_Error`, GNATprove does not issue messages about possible memory exhaustion, which leads to raising